Everest Three Passes Trek

 The subsequent day, you will wayfare towards Dzongla by tramping over the deadly Cho La Pass with its icy, steep ascent and the amazing view of Mt.
 Ama Dablam.
 You will then proceed towards the base of the mighty Everest via Lobuche then Gorakshep.
 After the breathtaking and once in a lifetime experience from Kalapathhar and EBC, you will descend back to Lobuche and call it a night.

-If you are curious about the heights, distance, and landmarks from the Three Passes trek in Nepal, we have attached the Everest Three Passes trek map for your reference.
+If you are curious about the height, distance, and landmarks from the Three Passes trek in Everest Region of Nepal, we have attached the Everest Three Passes trek map for your reference.
 Contact Walk Mountain for the best service and recommendations for your next memorable trek of your life in the lap of the Himalayas.

 Everest Three Passes Trek Day-to-day Itinerary